 But sometimes, you have too much light in an image.
 Or perhaps too much light in one part of an image.
-For those instances, you need to know how to remove bright light in Photoshop.
+For those instances, you need to know how to remove glare or bright light in Photoshop.

 Hello!
 I’m Cara and that’s exactly what I’m here to show you today.
 Check out a few techniques here!

 Note that the tutorial and screenshots below are from the Windows version of Photoshop CC.
 If you are on a Mac, they can be different.